Views: 10 Author: Site Editor Publish Time: 2023-08-23 Origin: Site

 Here are five DFM tips for sheet metal fabrication to help you get your calculations right before submitting an RFQ for a project.

 Some common modeling mistakes regarding fillets and bends are because of bend relief and tolerance.
 It leads to torn metals or parts that look different from the original models.
-Bend relief helps reduce the spring-back effect, which is the unwanted tendency of sheet metal to revert to its original shape after forming process.
+The spring back effect of sheet metal is the tendency of sheet metal that you don't need.
+It causes the product to take back its original shape after it is formed.
+That said, the bend relief helps you get rid of this unwanted effect.

-If you indicate specific PEM part numbers, ensure you send the manufacturer the PEM CAD file to help them get the best idea about your needs.
-Besides, if your parts require press-in hardware, ensure the holes are of different sizes to fit perfectly into the desired hole.
+Doing this allows you to send your manufacturer the PEM CAD file, which in turn helps them get a better idea of your needs.
+If your parts require press-in hardware, ensure the holes are of different sizes so they fit perfectly into the desired hole.

 Now that you have your desired project, it is critical to be flexible with your finishing requirements.
 Certain finishing specifications can lead to increased costs and inefficiencies.
 For instance, it is recommended to avoid using multi-colored silk screens.
 You can save a considerable amount of time and money by using one color.